 - Do I have enough information?

 If the task fails the test – if the answer to any of these questions is “no” – then don't do it.
-Pass it to someone else (the right person), schedule it for another time (the right time), or wait until you have the information you need (either you or someone else needs to get it).
+Pass it to someone else (the right person), schedule it for another time (the right time), or wait until you have the information you need so you can better prioritize tasks in the future (either you or someone else needs to get it).

 That was pretty easy, right?
 I love these 3 questions, I use it myself and it is perfect for making quick decisions.
 Nevertheless, if you are interested in a more conclusive prioritizing technique, I would recommend the Eisenhower Matrix.